Brandywine Creek (Christina River tributary): Historic preservation

-Ecology
+Dam Removal

 Several dams block passage to American shad (Alosa sapidissima) spawning runs which cannot access the Pennsylvania reaches of the river.
-The first of eight dams on Brandywine Creek was removed in 2019, enabling shad to migrate further up the river.
+All 11 of Delaware’s Brandywine dams are on the river between miles 2.1 and 7.2.
+They are relatively small dams, all less than 10-feet.
+The first dam on Brandywine Creek to be removed was in 2019, enabling shad to migrate further up the river.
+In 2025, a second dam was removed at DuPont Experimental Station Dam.
 The plan to remove all eight dams is known as "Brandywine Shad 2020" and has been led by Professor Jerry Kauffman of the University of Delaware Water Resources Center.